 These are designed for close-quarters encounters, however they present the shooter with a massive amount of recoil.
 They demand practice and a firm grip to master.

 Similarly, there are defensive shotguns that utilize a pistol grip without a stock.
-This lowers the overall length for, which aids in close-quarters engagements.
+This lowers the overall length which aids in close-quarters engagements.
 However, they can be harder to shoot accurately, as you do not have a stock to brace against your shoulder.
 These too, require practice to master.

 Shotguns also have a lot of recoil, especially in 12 gauge, which could make getting accurate follow-up shots more difficult.
 They are also more limited in ammunition capacity compared to other options, with a high count on a shotgun being around eight rounds (compared to around 15-30 rounds for semi-automatic handguns, rifles and PCCs).